LiveBoat-SOS-Emergency-Assistance/.github/profile/README.md

 - **[Van Thi Bach Duong]** - [https://www.facebook.com/bach.duong.788778]
 - **[Tung Nguyen]** - []

-## 🙏 Acknowledgments
+## 💝 Acknowledgments

-- Our university professors and mentors
+We would like to express our sincere gratitude to **Our University Professors** and **Mentors** for their invaluable guidance, technical expertise, and continuous support throughout this project

 ---